GoFuuu/ME5406/README.md

 - `--num_videos`: Number of videos to generate during visualization (default: 5)

 This script will:
-1. Train each algorithm sequentially
+1. Train each algorithm sequentially with optimized parameters:
+   - SAC: 100,000 steps per epoch
+   - PPO, TD3, DDPG: 150,000 steps per epoch
 2. Test each trained algorithm
 3. Generate visualizations for each algorithm
 4. Compare all successfully trained algorithms